Which Solver Do I Need?

 - “How fast will my LLM generate tokens?”

 - Use the ServingModel.
-It models the two distinct phases of autoregressive inference: the compute-bound prefill (TTFT) and the memory-bound decode (ITL), plus KV-cache memory pressure.
+It models the two distinct phases of autoregressive inference: the compute-bound prefill (TTFT) and the memory-bound decode (ITL), plus KV-cache memory pressure, phase splitting, prompt caching, speculative decode, and an optional chunked-prefill stall proxy.

 - “How does performance scale across multiple GPUs?”